grafana/grafana-ansible-collection/README.md

 ```

 ## Contributing
-We are accepting Github pull requests and issues.
+We are accepting GitHub pull requests and issues.
 There are many ways in which you can participate in the project, for example:

 * Submit bugs and feature requests, and help us verify them
-* Submit and review source code changes in Github pull requests
+* Submit and review source code changes in GitHub pull requests
 * Add new modules for more Grafana resources

 ## Testing and Development